The Signature of a Manifold: Introduction

-In the light of the Poincar\'e's lemma, the de Rham cohomology group is regarded as an obstruction to the global exactness of closed forms.
-The dimension of a cohomology group is finite and is known as the Betty number of the group and therefore could be seen as a measure of the variability of the global inexactness of closed forms.
-The existence of electric motors is due to the fact that $H^1(\Re^n -\{0\})$ is not trivial.
-Similar effects are observed in the theory of fundamental interactions.
+We use to understand cohomology in the light of the \textbf{Poincaré's lemma}: a closed form that is defined over a domain that is contractile into a point is also exact.
+Thus, a differential form operates locally but its exactness depends on large topological properties.
+In that way, cohomolohy connects local and global properties.
+In fact, Poincaré's lemma allows us to see the de Rham cohomology vector space as an obstruction to the global exactness of closed forms.
+The dimension of a cohomology vector space is finite and is known as the \textbf{Betty number} of the vector space and therefore could be seen as a measure of the variability of the global inexactness of closed forms.

+Thus, Betti numbers measures obstructions to contractibility to a point, i.e., holes and disconnections in the domain: